By now, the damaging effects of the present pandemic are felt in nearly every corner of the globe.

 Also, realize that you don’t always need an employer to gain relevant experience.

-For example, launching a blog is a great way to build a writing portfolio, and building a substantial following on Instagram makes it easier to get your foot in the door for a career in social media marketing.
+For example, launching a blog is a great way to build a writing portfolio.
+Building a substantial following on Instagram makes it easier to get your foot in the door for a career in social media marketing.

 Reconnect with your professional network